 - Perform a risk assessment: Evaluate the potential worst-case scenarios and what each would mean to your brand.
 Balance the drawbacks against the advantages to get a good picture of what you’re likely to face, no matter what the outcome turns out to be.

 How three brands got creative with NFTs

 Before you can execute on an idea, you need to actually have a solid idea in the first place, right?
 But how do you get from a wholly new thing like NFTs or a completely new social platform to a value-added way to integrate it into your marketing plan?

-Let’s take a look at NFTs as an example of how you can creatively put new concepts into play to promote your brand.
+Let’s look at the following NFTs for brands as an example of how you can creatively put new concepts into play to promote your business.
 As you can tell from the following three use cases, NFTs have been used as charitable fundraisers and as more straightforward promotions.

 1. Taco Bell

 In March 2021, Taco Bell announced on Twitter that it would offer NFTs based on taco-themed GIFs and graphics.
 Using the NFT marketplace Rarible, it sold all available 25 NFTs in less than an hour.